Ada-Developers-Academy/LessonPlanning/lessons/01_classes.md

 Even classes have classes!
 Try `"hello.class.class"`!

-Commonly-used classes have pre-defined methods baked in - that's how Ruby from the inside out.
+Commonly-used classes have pre-defined methods baked in - that's how Ruby works from the inside out.
 To see what methods are available on any object, just call `.methods`.
 Try it with `"hello".methods`.

-Just to go further down the rabbit hole, `"hello.methods"` is even an object, so you can call `.class` on it.
+Just to go further down the rabbit hole, the response of `"hello.methods"` is even an object, so you can call `.class` on it.
 Turns out that it is an Array (which is an object type we'll get to very soon).

 We can use Array's predefined methods on `"hello".methods`, like `.count`. `"hello".methods.count` will give us the number of methods you can call on any string.
 How many are there?